data-integrations/wrangler/docs/directives/split-to-columns.md

 ## Usage Notes

-The `split-to-columns` directive takes a column, applies the regular expression separator, and then creates multiple columns from the split.
+The SPLIT-TO-COLUMNS directive takes a column, applies the regular expression separator, and then creates multiple columns from the split.
 The name of the columns are in the
 format:
 ```